Grace Sandhouse

 Grace Adelbert Sandhouse (1896-1940) was an American entomologist.

 Life and career

 Sandhouse was raised in Monticello, Iowa.

-She attended the University of Colorado, where she graduated in 1920, while working for Theodore Cockerell.
+She attended the University of Colorado Boulder, where she graduated in 1920, while working for Theodore Cockerell.
 Cockerell introduced Sandhouse to apiology, the study of bees.
-She proceeded to earn a master's from the University of Colorado and a PhD at Cornell University.
+She proceeded to earn a master's from the University of Colorado Boulder and a PhD at Cornell University.
 After graduation she became a Junior Entomologist at the United States Department of Agriculture's Bureau of Entomology, working in the Division of Insect Identification.
 She worked there until her death, ending her career as an Associate Entomologist.

 Research wise, Sandhouse focused on taxonomy of Hymenoptera, specifically Apoidea.
 She published a monograph on the genus Osmia.
 Sandhouse's personal archives are in the collection of the Smithsonian Institution Archives.